Ramana-Mavuluri/developer-best-practices/src/vscode/virtual_environment_setup/windows.md

 # Python virtual environment set up in PC(Windows)
 This guide will help you set up with following items
 * Setup python virtual environment
-* Automatically switching to python virtual environment when you switch form project to project
+* Automatically switch to python virtual environment when you switch from project to project
-* Automatically installing required packages when you switch to project
+* Automatically install required packages when you switch to project
-* Automatically loading environment variables when you switch to project
+* Automatically load environment variables when you switch to project
-* Adding .gitignore file to ignore virtual environment folder
+* Add .gitignore file to ignore virtual environment folder

 ## Prerequisites
 * Python installed in your PC.
 You can download it from [here](https://www.python)